cracker0dks/covid-cert-scanner/README.md

 ## Disclaimers

 This Repo is in Alpha state.
-Do not run in production!
+Do not run this in production!